 Accordingly, the things of the Passover supper, which they held to have taken place during the night of the 14th, expressed the events for that day.
 In the same manner, the sacrifice of the Passover lamb at the beginning of the 14th foretold the death of the messiah later that same day.

-Time to wrap up Part I of our discussion everyone.
+Time to wrap up Part I of our discussion.
 Our next post will address the fact that the Quartodecimans actually claimed the authority for their Passover practice from Scriptures and Yahushua the messiah himself.

-You might want to stay tuned for the next episode, 22.
-Passover – The Quartodecimans II, as this investigation is getting more interesting as we proceed on the “Trail of Truth.”
+You might want to proceed onward to the next episode, 22.
+Passover – The Quartodecimans II, as this investigation will get more interesting as we proceed.

 For further reading see the publication by Qadesh La Yahweh press titled The Festivals and Sacred Days of Yahweh.